 Who Pays When a Self-Driving Car Crashes?
 The Legal Aspect

-The once-distant self-driving car is quickly following us from the world of science fiction to our own.
+The once-distant self-driving cars is quickly following us from the world of science fiction to our own.
 Technology giants and car producers are in a desperate attempt to make this concept a reality, and, surprisingly, that is not a pipe dream from that.
 As it draws closer to fruition, we are grappling with a significant inquiry: who is responsible in the event of a mishap?

 Legal Responsibility